 2. Protect your Data by Implementing Security Measures.

-There are more steps you can use to reduce the risk of having a cyber attack.
-These steps include creating a copy of all your files, using unique passwords, keeping your software up-to-date, and making sure that a password protects all electronic equipment you have.
+There are more ways that can be used to reduce the risk of having a cyber attack like hiring greatheart.io who are the professionals in preventing any kind of cyber fraudulent activities.
+Or you can also include creating a copy of all your files, using unique passwords, keeping your software up-to-date, and making sure that a password protects all electronic equipment you have.

 3. Detect Threats or Compromised Data.